grupo-avispa/scitos2/scitos2_modules/README.md

 ## Overview

-This package contains MIRA authorities encapsulated as modules.
-Some of this modules expose the functionality of the robot to ROS 2 through topics and services.
-At this time, the following ``modules`` are supported:
+This package encapsulates MIRA authorities as modules, some of which expose the robot's functionality to ROS 2 via topics and services.
+Currently, the following `modules` are supported:

-* **Charger**: this module monitor the state of the battery and the charging station.
+* **Charger**: Monitors the state of the battery and the charging station, providing real-time updates on battery levels and charging status.

-* **Display**: this module changes the status display on the base.
+* **Display**: Manages the status display on the robot's base, allowing for dynamic updates to the displayed information.

-* **Drive**: this module controls the motors (velocity commands, odometry, bumpers, ...).
+* **Drive**: Controls the robot's motors.
+This includes handling velocity commands, tracking odometry, managing bumpers, and more.

-* **EBC**: this module controls the power for extra devices.
+* **EBC**: Manages the power supply for additional devices connected to the robot, ensuring efficient power distribution and usage.

 ## Modules

 ### Charger

-This module monitor the state of the battery and the charging station.
+The Charger module monitors the state of the battery and the charging station.

 #### Published Topics

 * **`battery_state`** ([sensor_msgs/BatteryState])

-	State of the battery.
+	Publishes the current state of the battery.

 * **`charger_status`** ([scitos2_msgs/ChargerStatus])

-	State of the charger.
+	Publishes the current state of the charger.

 #### Services

 * **`charger/save_persistent_errors`** ([scitos2_msgs/SavePersistentErrors])

-	This services takes a filename as a string and saves the persistent errors of the charger.
+	This service takes a filename as a string and saves the persistent errors of the charger to the specified file.

 ### Display

-This module changes the status display on the base.
+The Display module manages the status display on the robot's base.

 #### Subscribed Topics

 * **`user_menu_selected`** ([scitos2_msgs/MenuEntry])

-	This topic is published when one of the user sub-menus is selected.
+	This topic is published when a user selects one of the sub-menus.

 #### Parameters

 * **`user_menu_enabled`** (bool, default: false)

-	Enable / disable the user menu entry.
+	Enables or disables the user menu entry.

 * **`menu_name`** (string, default: "User Menu")

-	The name of the user menu entry in the main menu of the status display.
+	Specifies the name of the user menu entry in the main menu of the status display.

 * **`menu_entry_name_1`** (string, default: "Menu Entry 1")

-	The name of the first sub menu entry in the user menu of the status display.
+	Specifies the name of the first sub-menu entry in the user menu of the status display.

 * **`menu_entry_name_2`** (string, default: "Menu Entry 2")

-	The name of the second sub menu entry in the user menu of the status display.
+	Specifies the name of the second sub-menu entry in the user menu of the status display.

 * **`menu_entry_name_3`** (string, default: "Menu Entry 3")

-	The name of the third sub menu entry in the user menu of the status display.
+	Specifies the name of the third sub-menu entry in the user menu of the status display.

 ### Drive

-This module control the motors (velocity commands, odometry, bumpers, ...).
+The Drive module controls the robot's motors, handling velocity commands, odometry, bumpers, and more.

 #### Subscribed Topics

 * **`cmd_vel`** ([geometry_msgs/Twist])

-	Velocity of the robot sent to the motor controller.
+	Subscribes to the velocity of the robot sent to the motor controller.

 #### Published Topics

 * **`odom`** ([nav_msgs/Odometry])

-	Odometry of the robot.
+	Publishes the robot's odometry.
 This is also published as a TF between `/odom` and `/base_footprint`.

 * **`bumper`** ([scitos2_msgs/BumperStatus])

-	State of the robot bumper.
+	Publishes the current state of the robot's bumper.

 * **`bumper_viz`** ([visualization_msgs/MarkerArray])

-	Markers with the state of the robot bumper: red if is activate, white otherwise.
+	Publishes markers with the state of the robot's bumper: red if it is activated, white otherwise.

 * **`mileage`** ([scitos2_msgs/Mileage])

-	The distance in metres that the robot has travelled since the beginning of time.
+	Publishes the distance in meters that the robot has traveled since the beginning of time.

 * **`drive_status`** ([scitos2_msgs/DriveStatus])

-	The state of the motors, free-run mode, emergency button status, bumper status, ...
+	Publishes the state of the motors, free-run mode, emergency button status, bumper status, and more.

 * **`emergency_stop_status`** ([scitos2_msgs/EmergencyStopStatus])

-	The state of the emergency buttons.
+	Publishes the current state of the emergency buttons.

 * **`barrier_status`** ([scitos2_msgs/BarrierStatus])

-	The state of the magnetic barrier.
+	Publishes the current state of the magnetic barrier.

 * **`rfid`** ([scitos2_msgs/RfidTag])

-	The readings of the RFID sensor.
+ 	Publishes the readings of the RFID sensor.

 #### Services

 * **`change_force`** ([scitos2_msgs/ChangeForce])

-	Change the force applied to the motors.
+	This service changes the force applied to the motors.

 * **`emergency_stop`** ([scitos2_msgs/EmergencyStop])

-	This empty request/response service stops the robot.
+	This service stops the robot.
 It is equivalent to the bumper being pressed - the motor stop is engaged, and can be reset with /reset_motorstop.

 * **`enable_rfid`** ([scitos2_msgs/EnableRfid])

 	This service takes a `std_msgs::Bool enabled` in the request, and gives an empty response.
-It used to enable / disable the RFID sensor.
+It is used to enable or disable the RFID sensor.

 * **`enable_motors`** ([scitos2_msgs/EnableMotors])